Psychological Healing

 Chapter VII

-It should be clear, then, that all love comes through the cross.
-There is no honor in the cross, however; that’s why almost everyone runs from the cross.
-In fact, that’s what pride means: to run from the cross by taking up yourself, not the cross, and to follow your own will, not Christ.
+There is no honor in the cross.
+In fact, that’s what pride means: to run from the cross by taking up yourself, not the cross, and to follow your own will and your own idea of justice, not God’s.

-For you to be a Christian, therefore, your pride must die.
+For you to love God, therefore, your pride has to die.
 It’s that simple, and there is no way around it.
-And if you say that pride is not an “issue” for you, that claim is itself an act of pride.
+If you say that pride is not an “issue” for you, and that some things require immediate revenge, that claim itself is a form of self-deception, and that makes it an act of pride.

-Moreover, not only must all pride and honor die in you, but you must rejoice in that death as the only path to holiness.
+Moreover, not only is it important that all pride and honor die in you, but also it is important to rejoice in that death as the only path to holiness.

 Count it pure joy when you are involved in every sort of trial.